probcomp/metaprob/doc/interaction.md

 To get started quickly, you can just switch to the examples namespace, after which you won't have to think about namespaces until you want to create new Clojure/Metaprob modules.
-Enter the following at the REPL:
+Enter the following at the REPL to load Metaprob:

     (require 'metaprob.examples.all)
     (in-ns 'metaprob.examples.all)